• Home

 5 Little-Known Facts About Keywords & Amazon Product Listings That Could Hinder Your Success

-October 14, 2014 By Stephen Smotherman 10 Comments
+September 20, 2021 By Stephen Smotherman 11 Comments

 Have you ever created a new product page for an item you want to sell on Amazon?
 If you have, then you know just how important it is to make sure you have the best title and keywords on the product page.

-If you currently create product pages, or are interested in doing so sometime soon, then I’m excited to share with you a guest post from my friend, Karon Thackston, who is the author of the very helpful book: “Amazon Advantage: Product Listing Strategies to Boost Your Sales.“ In today’s blog post, Karon shares with us 5 little-known facts about keywords and Amazon product listings that could hinder your success.
+If you currently create product pages, or are interested in doing so sometime soon, then I’m excited to share with you a guest post from my friend, Karon Thackston, who is the author of the very helpful e-book: “Amazon Advantage: Product Listing Strategies to Boost Your Sales.“ In today’s blog post, Karon shares with us 5 little-known facts about keywords and Amazon product listings that could hinder your success.
 Tip #3 is one that I had no idea about and I’m so glad that she shared it in this post.

 article_separator